kneron/document_center/docs/python_app/app_flow_manual.md

   -b BOX, --box BOX     flag to save bounding box results
 ```

+* -t: default will be one of the keys in your application's mapping.py
+	* The parameter here should be one of the keys in your application's mapping.py, with the exact same spelling
 * -s: default number is all of the stages
 * -w: default number is 1
 * -f: default is "ALL", other format specifiers will filter the test images to only images with that prefix
 * -n: default is all of the images in the test directory
 * -b: default is false
+	* If you use binary input, you will need a jpg file with the same name in your input directory for this to work
+	* The results will be saved in bin/out/path_to_your_input_image

 You will need the following to run a test.
 * a set of test images placed in the app folder